Hyperlane Protocol Economics

 The allocation algorithm outputs an allocation percentage per domain, which is used to distribute the total staked HYPER across validator sets on each domain.
 More details on this process will follow.

-Hyperlane Validator Selection
+Hyperlane Validator Selection and Registration

 While Hyperlane's ISM model enables full customization of security, there is a default ISM on each provided Mailbox.
 Validators selected into this ISM (and only those validators) will receive Validator Rewards.

-Selection process:
+Selection process

-Validators (referred to as Operators in the Symbiotic network) of the Hyperlane Protocol are responsible for attesting to messages of a certain origin chain.
+Validators of the Hyperlane Protocol are responsible for attesting to messages of a certain origin chain.
+Thus, entities will be evaluated based on a set of weighted criteria around operational practices and uptime.

-Validators will be selected based on a set of weighted criteria.
 This includes, but is not limited to:

 - Operating Best Practices